snowplow/snowplow-cpp-tracker/README.md

 ### Installation

-There are two ways to install the tracker in your app:
+There are three ways to install the tracker in your app:

+1. By adding the project into your `CMakeLists.txt` as a subdirectory.
-1. By including the project using cmake.
+2. By installing the project and importing it into your app using CMake's `find_package` command.
-2. By copying source files inside the `include` folder into your codebase.
+3. By copying source files inside the `include` folder into your codebase.

-#### Using cmake
+#### As a subdirectory in your CMake project

-Cmake version 3.14 or greater is required.
+CMake version 3.15 or greater is required.
 You may add the library to your project target (`your-target`) using `FetchContent` like so:

 ```cmake
 include(FetchContent)